 We learn by doing both hardware and software.
 The activities include

-embedded system model construction, some programming, and laboratory
+embedded system model construction, some programming, and hands-on session.

-session.
 The assignments will be given out periodically throughout the term.
+A small

 logic design Basic Logic